philcockfield/file-system-cache/README.md

   .then(result => /* Success */)
 ```

 Value types are stored and respected on subsequent calls to `get`.
-For examples, passing in Object will return that in it's parsed object state.
+For examples, passing in Object will return that in its parsed object state.

 Use `setSync` for a synchronous version.